Banner

 Professional Development Programs sponsors what they term "cutting edge" courses in the area of sensory integration.
 I have attended several.
 Anything that is "cutting edge" is by definition not yet well-researched and well-established, right?
 In other words, I would advise you to take what you learn at these courses with a grain of salt.
 I do think that they share some information that is very useful at many of the courses, but at one I attended several years ago they were still touting that autism is linked to vaccines and has to do with heavy metal build-up in the body.
 I find this irresponsible and dangerous ground and do not feel comfortable with occupational therapists who advise on treatments to move heavy metals about in children's bodies.

-I have also attended several courses that taught how to use Therapeutic Listening® from Vital Links.
+I have also attended courses that taught how to use Therapeutic Listening® from Vital Links.
 This is a program which uses Vital Links' own proprietary compact discs of music as well as cd's from other sources for "therapeutic use of sound."
 I have helped set up families to use this program, and again I would say to take it with a grain of salt, but I believe that music can have some very dramatic effects on children ~ if nothing else, it can be very focusing!
+There are a bunch of other listening therapies, but I haven't done any training or reading up on them.
+These don't get used much in school-based OT.

-Here is a link (warning: automatic music!) to Understanding SPD, the website of an OT who uses many modalities in her treatment and has written several books.
-She bases all of her "information" on her own experiences in treatment, and seems to sort of disdain actual research, but I like her accessible and seemingly sensible discussions of sensory processing topics, and I haven't found information that I entirely disagree with (so much grey area!).
+Here is a link to the website of an OT who uses many modalities in her treatment and has written several books.
+She bases all of her "information" on her own experiences in treatment, and seems to sort of disdain actual research, but I like her accessible and seemingly sensible discussions of sensory processing topics, and I haven't found information that I entirely disagree with (so much grey area!). http://asensorylife.com/

 Books